 Pope Francis called for unity between Catholics and Protestants in a Charismatic Evangelical Conference hosted by Kenneth Copeland.
 At the end of the meeting, Copeland and the congregation blessed the pope and prayed in tongues over him.

 The scripture says that the word of God does divide like a two edged sword (Hebrews 4:12).
-Jesus Himself caused division “I came not to send peace, but a sword.”
-(Matthew 10:34).
+Jesus Himself caused division.
+He said, “I came not to send peace, but a sword” (Matthew 10:34).
 When the disciples stood for the truth, there was a division in the church.
-Even the Lord called for division “Wherefore come out from among them, and be ye separate, saith the Lord” (2 Corinthians 6:17; Revelation 18:4).
+Even the Lord called for division when He said, “come out from among them, and be ye separate, saith the Lord” (2 Corinthians 6:17; Revelation 18:4).

 There is a big theological gap between Catholics and Protestants.
 Martin Luther, the reformer, presented 95 different points of protest.
 Here are a few:

 4-The Bible says that Christ offered His sacrifice once and for all (Hebrews 10:10; 7:27; 9:28).
-The Roman Catholic Church teaches that the priest sacrifices Christ on the alter whenever he conducts Mass.
+The Roman Catholic Church teaches that the priests sacrifice Christ on the alter whenever they conduct Mass.

 8-The Bible says not to pray in vain repetition (Matthew 6:7).
 The Roman Catholic Church teaches you can pray “Hail Mary” and “Our father” in vain repetition.